Y2PM/chess-with-stockfish/README.md

 ## 🚀 Get Started

 Clone or download the repository and open `index.html` in a browser to start playing!
+Or try it here on the Github pages site https://y2pm.github.io/chess-with-stockfish/.